Short Answer

 Contract Snapshot

-This market resolves to Yes if Spain wins the 2026 Men's World Cup, and to No if they do not, as the event is mutually exclusive.
-The market opened on May 15, 2025, at 10:00 AM EDT, and will close either after the outcome occurs or by July 18, 2028, at 10:00 AM EDT.
-Resolution will be based on sources like Fox Sports, ESPN, and The Wall Street Journal, and current or former players, coaches, staff, and owners of the league/teams, along with their immediate family, are prohibited from trading.
+This market resolves to "Yes" if Spain wins the 2026 Men's World Cup, and "No" if they do not, with the event being mutually exclusive.
+The market opened on May 15, 2025, and will close after a title holder is declared, or by July 18, 2028, with projected payouts 5 minutes after closing.
+Resolution will be based on sources including Fox Sports, ESPN, and The Wall Street Journal.

 Available Contracts